Welcome to your A-Z Handbook on living in halls!

 There are lots of different ways to provide us with feedback.
 We read all feedback we receive and use it to improve our service.
 Here are the different ways you can let us know what you think:

-> Complete our customer surveys – there are two of these annually, the first of which concentrates on your booking and arrivals experience and takes place in term one, the second concentrates on your hall experience and the services and facilities which takes place in term two,
+- Complete our customer surveys – there are two of these annually, the first of which concentrates on your booking and arrivals experience and takes place in semester one, the second concentrates on your hall experience and the services and facilities which takes place in semester two,

 Your accommodation contract includes details about your accommodation fees, the payment instalment dates and amount due on each date.
 It also includes the date your contract starts and ends.